kubischj/redux-channels/README.md

 Action types do not need to be checked inside the subscribed function, as it will only be called, when a dispatch is called on its' own channel.

 ### To do:
-* Handling incorrect parameters
-* Test current implementation
 * Write tests
 * Finish the example
-* Document code, and also update the readme
-* Probably refactor
 * Release to NPM

 ## Licence